mbruzek/docs/src/en/reference-metadata.md

 ### peers

-Peer relationships are special in the sense that they are implied anytime you `juju add unit` to a service.
+peer relationships are special in the sense that they are implied anytime you `juju add unit` to a service.
 If anything needs to be configured between the two units that may be running on separate hosts - such as sharing an NFS filesystem can be invoked over the peer relationship.